 One of the most common mistakes soapmakers make when they start a soap business is creating a product line around the products they like the most.
 Newsflash: you aren’t your target market.
-If your target market was exactly like you, they would be make their own products and start soap business, too.
+If your target market was exactly like you, they would make their own products and start soap business, too.

-If your target market would die for a patchouli scented soap, and you don’t make it because you hate the smell (blasphemy!), guess where your customers are going to go?
-Yup, that’s right – they’re going to hand their cashola to a soap company who makes the products they want.
+If your target market would die for a patchouli-scented soap, and you don’t make it because you hate the smell (blasphemy!), guess where your customers are going to go?
+Yup, that’s right – they’re going to hand their cashola to a soap company that makes the products they want.

 If you start a soap business making laundry soap, beard oil, glittery eyeshadow, and baby soap (because those are the products you like to make), then who the heck are you going to market to?
 Do you really know of any male infants who miraculously already have a beard the size of their body, do their own laundry, and wear make-up?
 Right.
 Start your soap business with a small product line (usually a maximum of 10 products).
 Have a consistent purpose and focus on a single market.

 3. Branding is your soap business’s backbone.

-If you think branding is as simple as picking a few colors, a pretty graphic you like, and slapping it altogether, I have news for you.
+If you think branding is as simple as picking a few colors, a pretty graphic you like, and slapping it all together, I have news for you.
 Branding is so, so much more than that.
 And without strong branding, you will struggle when starting a soap company.

 Your brand should guide every action and decision you make in business.
 Is it right for your business to develop this new product?
 Is it right for your business to do that craft show?
 Is it right for your business to be on that shiny new social media network?
 When you have a solid brand and target market, these questions become a cakewalk.